CodeDmitry/java-runtime-thread-wait-simulation/README.md

 # java-runtime-thread-wait-simulation
-Simulate java wait for threads to finish before process terminates.
+A proof of concept for simulating Java's "wait for threads to finish before process termination" behavior.

+There are bugs in this implementation, do not use in anything serious.